 The civilization that built the modern world – the scientific method, constitutional government, the Enlightenment – is still here.
 It didn’t vanish.
 It got buried under bureaucracy, institutional arthritis, and a weird compulsion to apologize for everything that made it successful.

-The question is whether we have the permits to excavate.
+The question now in Europe is whether we have the permits to excavate.

 I mean that literally.
 In Germany, the permits to dig up the past might clear faster than the permits to build something new.
 Tesla built its Berlin Gigafactory faster than Germany could approve it.
 They broke ground, poured concrete, erected walls, all while permits wound through bureaucracy.
 A “climate-friendly” company building electric vehicles, and still the paperwork nearly outlasted the construction.